 SELECT R.A, COUNT(*) FROM R GROUP BY R.A

 GROUP BY only has to be supported if there is only one table in the FROM clause.
 In this case there will be exactly be one grouping attribute.
-The only aggregate function you need to supported is COUNT(*).
+The two aggregate functions you need to supported are COUNT(*) and SUM(attribute).

 The support of the HAVING clause is optional.

 The support of the ORDER BY clause is optional.

+Constants are either integers, strings or the SQL null value, i.e. null.

+Reminder : Capital versus small letters in are handled in the following way.
+Keywords and identifiers (names of tables and their attributes) may be written in capital or small letters or a mix of those.
+For instance SELECT, select and SeLEcT are all treated as SELECT.
+In other words, they are all translated into capital letters before further syntax checking.
+The only exceptions are string literals in single quotes, i.e. ‘Smith’ is different from ‘SMITH’.
+To simplify syntax processing, you might first translate all words in the statement to capital letters except those in single quotes.

 All statements given to your federative layer will be syntactically correct.